khulnasoft-lab/design.khulnasoft.com/contents/components/sorting.md

 ### Sorting "don'ts"

 * When using the sorting component, make sure the list in the dropdown isn't too long, otherwise it will create usability problems.
-* If a list is static, easy to search/scan, or where the data set won't grow, the search component is likely unnecessary.
+* If a list is static, easy to search/scan, or where the data set won't grow, the sorting component is likely unnecessary.

 ## Demo